Kim Zolciak-Biermann Shares Birthday Message For Son Kash: ‘I Love Being Your Mom’

 “Cutie pie!
 God bless with many more,” a third fan said.

 Fans will see a lot more of Kim, Kroy, and their children soon.
-According to a previous report by the Inquisitr, the eighth season of Don’t Be Tardy returns to Bravo on October 6.
+According to a previous report by The Inquisitr, the eighth season of Don’t Be Tardy returns to Bravo on October 6.